top of page

 jani.heino@oulu.fi * jani.heino@biogeo.me * jani.heino.eco@protonmail.com

-Google Scholar * Orcid ID * GloBioTrends
+Google Scholar * Orcid ID * University Website

 bottom of page